top of page

 TOTAL HIP REPLACEMENT

-I perform over 100 Total Hip Replacements per year.
+I perform over 130 Total Hip Replacements per year.
 I have very low infection and dislocation rates.
 Minimally Invasive Surgery is performed in all patients.
 The Mini-Posterior Total Hip Replacement approach is one of such minimally invasive surgery option and I have performed around 1500 such hip replacements.
 Each case requires a different implant and technical solution.
-I have started to perform the Direct Anterior Approach to the hip and at times also using the Anterior-PATH technique.
-These Anterior Approaches are muscle sparing and provide a speedier early rehabilitation with less early postoperative restrictions required but they do not seem to have an advantage beyond the 3rd month after surgery.
+I also perform the Direct Anterior Approach to the hip.
+The Anterior Approach is muscle sparing and provides a speedier early rehabilitation with less early postoperative restrictions required but they do not seem to have an advantage beyond the 3rd month after surgery.
 You will receive a full explanation of what procedure you will benefit most from and why.
-ERAS (enhanced rehabilitation and surgery) protocols are used in all my hip replacements.
+Enhanced Rehabilitation protocols are used in all my hip replacements.

 TOTAL KNEE REPLACEMENT